Research shows some types are more successful entrepreneurs than others. Can you guess which ones?

 The MBTI generates over $2 billion in revenue yearly, with every one in five companies on the Fortune 100 list, McKinsey & Company, the CIA, the Department of State using it.

-There’s a reason why all these companies are so adamant on using the test.
-Research suggests that some Myers-Briggs personality types are more prone to be successful at entrepreneurship and business management than others.
+There’s a reason why all these companies are so adamant on using the test, as it can often highlight the most successful personality types within their teams.
+Research suggests that some Myers-Briggs personality types, such as the Entrepreneur MBTI, are more prone to be successful at entrepreneurship and business management than others.

 The test uses four vectors: